5111 FM 2351Rd

 How do we select our parts?
 From the best brands that been put to the test in our career.

-Common concern about electric cars is the risk of battery fires, a risk perception that was heightened a few years back when lithium ion batteries in a number
+A common concern about electric cars is the risk of battery fires, a risk perception that was heightened a few years back when lithium-ion batteries in a

 This risk relates to the high energy density of the batteries, with a huge amount of energy packed into a relatively small package.
 That makes lithium batteries a great candidate for powering electric cars, but also carries the risk of overheating.
 To prevent that from happening, manufacturers are using all sorts of precautionary technology, such as fuses and circuit breakers that will disconnect the batteries when sensors detect a collision is about to happen.